-Line Trigger mode is only meaningful for AC programs.
-In Line Trigger, the time durations for each line are ignored, and the voltages of the lines of the program are held indefinitely until a trigger edge appears on the BNC connector.
+AC Line Trigger mode is supported in all versions of LCDriver2 and with all LCC-230 device-side software.
+In AC Line Trigger, the time durations for each line are ignored, and the voltages of the lines of the program are held indefinitely until a trigger edge appears on the BNC connector.
 A rising trigger edge advances the program to the next line.
 At the last line of the program, execution wraps back to the first line.